Paul Nichols

 Paul Nichols (born January 25, 1981) is an American college football coach and former player.
-He is quality control specialist for offense at the Georgia Institute of Technology, a position he assumed in 2018.
+He was a quality control specialist for offense at the Georgia Institute of Technology from 2018 to 2019.
 Nichols served as the head football coach at Davidson College from 2013 to 2017, compiling a record of 7–43.
+He previously played quarterback at Davidson from 1999 to 2002 and, as a sophomore in 2000, helped lead the Wildcats to the only undefeated season in program history (10–0).